 Old-World European & French Country

 This style conjures images of leisurely brunches and snuggling up with a good book.
 The atmosphere is casual, with rustic, seemingly handmade features that catch your eye.
 Antique shop treasures are right at home in a French country interior.
 Other features of the European and French style you’ll find include farmhouse sinks, white wood paneling, vintage furniture and artwork, distressed wood, candelabras, and soft floral patterns.

-Aging-in-place design aims to ensure safety, comfort, and ease of use for those with changing needs.
+Aging-in-place design aims to ensure safety, comfort and ease of use for those with changing needs.
 A lessoning of your vision or mobility may require brighter lighting or spaces that can accommodate a walker or wheelchair.
-With the right additions, a homeowner may avoid needing to relocate to an assisted living facility.
-Common features of aging-in-place design include wider halls and doorways, non-slip surfaces, grab bars, lever door handles, curbless showers, walk-in tubs, easy-to-grab cabinet hardware, proper lighting and comfort-height toilets.
+With the right adjustments, your home may become your forever home.
+Common features of aging-in-place design include wider hallways and doorways, non-slip surfaces, grab bars, lever door handles, curbless shower thresholds, shower benches, walk-in tubs, easy-to-grab cabinet hardware, proper lighting and comfort-height toilets.
 You may want to relocated a primary suite and laundry to one floor, and get rid of any tripping hazards.

 Schedule a Home Remodeling Consultation

 To see other projects we’ve completed in the Atlanta area, please browse our portfolio.
 To get started, request a no-obligation phone consultation today.